-Typically the essay portion is broken down into a few short supplemental essays addressing particular questions and then one longer personal statement.
-Check out this Supplemental College Essay Guide for examples of supplemental essay prompts.
-The personal statement is generally the same across all applications, and the prompts are available to view here.
+Typically the essay portion is broken down into a few short supplemental essays addressing specific questions, and then one longer personal statement.
+For examples of supplemental essay prompts, check out this Supplemental College Essay Guide.
+The personal statement is generally the same across all applications and the prompts are available to view here.

-Each college essay will generally answer the same types of prompts, grouped into three categories—the “You” prompts, the “Why Us” prompts, and the “Creative” prompts.
+Each college essay will generally answer the same types of prompts.
+The prompts are grouped into three categories, the “You” prompts, the “Why Us” prompts, and the “Creative” prompts.
 Check out the table below to learn more about each category:

 How to Write a College Application Essay

-When it comes to actual writing, there are a lot of aspects to consider.
-A well-written essay must have a clear, logical flow and a central message it is trying to communicate.
+When it comes to the actual writing, there are a lot of aspects to consider.
+A well-written essay must have a clear logical flow and a key message that it is trying to communicate.
 There should be a common theme that keeps the essay relevant and a thesis that keeps things on track.
-This video from College Essay Advisors provides a few relevant tips to consider when writing a personal college essay: make it memorable, keep it unique, and more.
+This video from College Essay Advisors provides a few relevant tips to consider when writing the college essay: make it memorable, keep it unique, and more.

 What should an applicant include in a college essay?